arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

-﻿<a name="HOLTop"></a>
+<a name="HOLTop"></a>
-# Debugging Applications in Windows Azure #
+# Debugging Applications in Microsoft Azure #
 ---
 <a name="Overview"></a>
 ## Overview ##

 Using Visual Studio, you can debug applications in your local machine by stepping through code, setting breakpoints, and examining the value of program variables.
-For Windows Azure applications, the compute emulator allows you to run the code locally and debug it using these same features and techniques, making this process relatively straightforward.
+For Microsoft Azure applications, the compute emulator allows you to run the code locally and debug it using these same features and techniques, making this process relatively straightforward.

 Ideally, you should take advantage of the compute emulator and use Visual Studio to identify and fix most bugs in your code, as this provides the most productive environment for debugging.
 Nevertheless, some bugs might remain undetected and will only manifest themselves once you deploy the application to the cloud.
 These are often the result of missing dependencies or caused by differences in the execution environment.
 The tools in Visual Studio can help you debug these errors if you enable remote debugging when you publish your service and then attach the debugger to a role instance.

 However, there are some scenarios for which you should not use remote debugging.
 For example, if you start a remote debugging session with a cloud service hosted in a production environment, clients using the production service might be adversely affected.
 Instead, you need to rely on debugging information written to logs in order to diagnose and troubleshoot application failures.
-Windows Azure provides comprehensive diagnostic facilities that allow you to capture information from different sources, including Windows Azure application logs, IIS logs, failed request traces, Windows event logs, custom error logs, and crash dumps.
-The availability of this diagnostic information relies on the Windows Azure Diagnostics Monitor to collect data from individual role instances and transfer this information to Windows Azure storage for aggregation.
+Microsoft Azure provides comprehensive diagnostic facilities that allow you to capture information from different sources, including Microsoft Azure application logs, IIS logs, failed request traces, Windows event logs, custom error logs, and crash dumps.
+The availability of this diagnostic information relies on the Microsoft Azure Diagnostics Monitor to collect data from individual role instances and transfer this information to Microsoft Azure storage for aggregation.
 Once the information is in storage, you can retrieve it and analyze it.

 Sometimes an application may crash before it is able to produce logs that can help you determine the cause of the failure.
-With **IntelliTrace** debugging, a feature available in the Visual Studio 2013 Ultimate edition, you can log extensive debugging information for a role instance while it is running in Windows Azure.
+With **IntelliTrace** debugging, a feature available in the Visual Studio 2013 Ultimate edition, you can log extensive debugging information for a role instance while it is running in Microsoft Azure.
 This lab shows you how to enable IntelliTrace for an Azure deployment to debug role start up failures.

 <a name="Objectives"></a>
 ### Objectives ###